 - Log on to the IoT Platform console.

-- On the Overview page, find the instance and click the instance name to go to the Instance Details page.
-Notice Enterprise Edition instances are available only in the China (shanghai) and Japan (Tokyo) region.
-If your IoT Platform is not activated in the China (shanghai) or Japan (Tokyo) region, skip this step.
+- On the Overview page, find the instance that you want to manage and click the instance name to go to the Instance Details page.
+Important Enterprise Edition instances are available in the China (Shanghai) and Japan (Tokyo) regions.
+If the Enterprise Edition instances are unavailable in the region that you select, skip this step.

 - In the left-side navigation pane, choose .

 Parameter Description Operation Select Send Data to Function Compute.
-Regions Select the region in which your Function Compute service is deployed.
-Services Select a Function Compute service.
+Region Select the region where your Function Compute service is deployed.
+Service Select a Function Compute service.

 You can click Create Service to go to the Function Compute console and create a service.
-For more information, see Manage microservices.
+For more information, see Manage services.

 - Use Default Version: Use the default version of the Function Compute service.
 The default version is LATEST.

-- Select Version: Select the version of the Function Compute service that you want to release.
+- Select Version: Select the service version that you published.

 You can click Create Version to go to the Function Compute console and create a version.
 For more information, see Manage versions.

-- Select Alias: Select the alias that you want to specify for the version of the Function Compute
+- Select Alias: Select the alias that you specified for the version of the Function Compute service.